czarandy/czarandy.github.io/_stories/2006-over-the-hills.md

 "I have no doubt of that, after the display you put on.
 In fact, perhaps you would like to accompany me on my journey?
 I am on a quest to claim some lands from a group of marauding farmers that think it their duty to grow their own food."

 "What?
 Those fools!
-It is a wonder they have not yet been slain by the evil ogre that lives in these parts---"
+It is a wonder they have not yet been slain by the evil ogre that lives in these parts—"

-Yvain interjected, "Actually---"
+Yvain interjected, "Actually—"

 "Wait!
 Let me complete my thought. . violets are blue / the sun is round / and I want to marry you."